Table of Contents

 PHYSICAL CONTAINMENT LEVEL 2 (PC2)

 A Physical Containment Level 2 laboratory is suitable for work with material likely to contain microorganisms that are classified as Risk Group 2 microorganisms.
 If working with specimens containing microorganisms transmissible by the respiratory route or if the work produces a significant risk to humans or the environment from the production of infectious aerosols, a biological safety cabinet must be used.
+It is highly recommended that you view the "Working Safely in Class II Biological Safety Cabinets DVD" produced by the Victorian Infectious Diseases Reference Laboratory (VIDRL).

 There is no formal certification procedure required for PC2 facilities where Risk Group 2 microorganisms are handled.
 Facilities must comply with the requirements for the relevant type of PC2 facility as described in AS/NZS 2243.3.